 Because of this, the new dates allowed local authorities to adapt better and provide more security for everyone present at the games, making all the necessary changes to deal with the pandemic.

-Thus, in addition to the traditional care for the sporting event to take place efficiently, it was necessary to be extra careful with accommodation and logistics, in addition to the alarm installation to serve all athletes, who will participate in more than 300 different events, held in 40 locations.
+Thus, in addition to the traditional care for the sporting event to occur efficiently, it was necessary to have extra care with lodging and logistics, as well as the instalação de alarme to accommodate all the athletes who will participate in over 300 distinct events held in 40 locations.

 The protocols for safety are the isolation of anyone who tests positive for COVID-19, eliminating the candidate from the competition.
 In addition, refusing to follow security protocols leads to expulsion from the games, together with deportation from the country.